Sewerbird/sewerbird.github.io/content/nendsame_rpg/_posts/2012-09-29-Playtest - Semsa Cae's Rescue Attempt I.md

 ---
 layout: post
-title: Playtest - Semsa Cae's Rescue Attempt I
+title: Semsa Cae's Rescue Attempt I
+tagline: Playtest
 ---

 <span style="text-decoration: underline;"></span>My character is named Semsa, a male Sakire who serves as a scout for his village.
 He was raised in House Cae, a minor but respectable house in the community which itself is a member of the Messokai Clan.
 Here are his stats: